yetanotherco/aligned_layer_tendermint/README.md

 ### Cairo Platinum

-To send a Cairo Platinum transaction, we can use the following script, which generates the proof manually by reading the file in order to bypass the CLI limit.
+To send a Cairo Platinum transaction, we can use the following script, which generates the proof manually by reading the file in order to bypass the shell limit (the size of Cairo proofs tends to be large).

 ```sh
 sh send_cairo_tx.sh alice ./prover_examples/cairo_platinum/example/fibonacci_10.proof